AndersDeath/diary2/000-current.md

 2023 has been started.
 I don't like to use this nice numbers for tarting doing something, but I think that 2023 is a good year for starting a new life.
 Surely It's not the first time when I start a new life, but being and living is not something sustainable, it's constatly changing thing.
 I already have a plan for those changes.
 Firts of all mind and body should be main things for me.
 I'm not in good condition really.
 I need to focus.
 I need to change this bad approach.
 2022 was a year of mind growing.
 2023 should be not only about studying, but also about physical perfection.
 I cannot be super healthy bodybuilder kind man, but at least I need to fix some health problems like my small belly having and just small musles.
 It's a good goal, that I need to achive.

 # 02 January - Monday - Tbilisi - 95 day of immigration

+Today I moved another several repositories from bitbucket to github.